Blue and White Asymmetrical Vintage Platter Wall | Design Yours Today

 With a little crazy glue, I added two tea cups and two small bowls to each of the open-faced platters.
 I liked the layers and vintage charm it added to each vintage serving tray.

-Vintage Blue and White Platter Wall
+Vintage Plate Wall Reveal: Blue and white Platter Arrangement

 You may also enjoy the 12 Table Topics with Thrifted Tea and Toast Fanfare post.

-Bouquet of Flowers on Mantel
+Bouquet of Flowers on Mantel with stacked antique blue cream soup bowls.

 You may see more of these gorgeous antique blue cream soup bowls in the post, Romantic Antique Table Setting with Thoughtful Design.